 If you are concerned about allergic reactions to PPD, read labels and avoid the following ingredients.
 Realize that PPD is also in many over-the-counter hair dye products for both men and women.

 - p-Phenylenediamine or paraphenylenediamine

 For hair dyes that are PPD-free, I only recommend Henna.
-I feel that it’s the safest option.
-(Read more about Henna here.)
-If you’re looking for other less-toxic options, you may want to try the following:
+I feel that it's the safest option.
+If you're looking for other less-toxic options, you may want to try the following:

 - Semi-permanent dyes

 - Sanotint Natural Permanent Hair Dye